KoreanCoffeeShop/CL/basicvocab.md

 | vina | I, me, my|
 | cana | You      |

-If we would like to pluralize our roots, we can do so by adding a pluralizing suffix (o).
+If we would like to pluralize our roots, we can do so by adding a pluralizing suffix (r).

 | CL | English    |
 |----|------------|